Nurse Anesthesia (MS)

 Sites for beginning level (first year) clinical experiences may include DePaul Health Center, Des Peres Hospital, St. Clare and the Veteran's Affairs Medical Center.

 Nurse anesthesia residents may obtain clinical experiences at the intermediate (second year) and advanced (third year) levels at any of our affiliated institutions.
-They include Cardinal Glennon Children's Hospital, DePaul Health Center, Des Peres Hospital, Kosair Children's Hospital, Jefferson Memorial Hospital, Lake Regional Hospital, Missouri Baptist Medical Center, Phelps County Regional Medical Center, St. Clare Hospital, St. Louis University Hospital, the Veteran's Affairs Medical Center.
+They include Cardinal Glennon Children's Hospital, DePaul Health Center, Des Peres Hospital, Memorial Hospital Jefferson, Lake Regional Hospital, Missouri Baptist Medical Center, Phelps County Regional Medical Center, St. Clare Hospital, and the Veteran's Affairs Medical Center.